stroupo/hash-maps/README.md

     ctest --verbose

 ## Installation
-In the directory `build`, that was created for building the actual binaries, run the following command to install the compiled libraries.
+In the directory `build`, that was created for building the actual binaries, run the following command to install the compiled libraries together with the CMake package.
 Make sure that you have the permissions to install system libraries.
 Otherwise change the CMake installation prefix or use `sudo`.

     cmake --build . --target install

+## Uninstallation
+In the directory `build`, that was created for building and installing the actual binaries, run the following command to uninstall the compiled libraries.
+Make sure that you have the permissions to remove system libraries.

+    cmake --build . --target uninstall

 ## Execution
 In the directory `build`, that was created for building the actual binaries, run the following commands.